 The gunfights and action sequences are among the best in classic-era Westerns and definitely hold up well today.
 This ended up being more fast-paced than I thought it would be and it held my attention.
 The villain Calvera is well fleshed out and goes beyond the anonymous bandits in the Japanese film, and he’s not after blood—he just wants to maintain the status quo relationship of taking enough food for his men without stirring up too much trouble, and actually tries to talk the gunslingers out of a confrontation.
 This doesn’t stop the final showdown from happening, of course, and it is spectacular.
 All that to say that the action is great, but it’s more than just senseless action—the plot is intelligent and the action serves the plot rather than the other way around.

 As I said, The Magnificent Seven feels a lot more like a classic Western than the Sergio Leone films of just a few years later, but it actually bridges that gap and sits right in-between the classic American Western and the later revisionist Westerns.
 It has intelligent plotting, well-defined characters, and excellent action sequences that all hold up well today.
 If you’re looking for a great older Western to watch, or you just want to see what an American director did with Kurosawa’s Japanese masterpiece, this is well worth your time.

 Movies Like The Magnificent Seven

-- Seven Samurai – If you liked this, you should definitely check out the film it’s based on.
+- Seven Samurai – If you liked The Magnificent Seven, you should definitely check out the film it’s based on.
 Seven Samurai moves more slowly and spends more time on character development, but it’s an excellent film—probably better than this one—that uses the same plot in a different setting.

 - The Good, the Bad, and the Ugly – Italian director Sergio Leone made this Western epic with excellent tone and characters that exude vintage coolness.
 It breaks from the classic American Western formula even more and does what it does extremely well.